rust-lang/rfcs/0000-lossy-conversions.md

 This proposal was previously discussed in [this internals thread](https://internals.rust-lang.org/t/lets-deprecate-as-for-lossy-numeric-casts/16283).

+I'm not aware of a language with explicit integer or float casting methods that distinguish between different numerical errors.

 For the proposed lint, there exists prior art in clippy:

 - `cast_possible_truncation`